Search

 A student needs to ascertain exactly what classes (course names and codes) and what semester/term the respective ROTC organizations want the student to register for at Webster University.
 Once that is understood, the student should personally contact the Registrar’s office (Loretto Hall, Rm 63) or email at registraroffice@webster.edu to be registered for those ROTC classes.

-For information on ROTC programs, including information on both Air Force and Army ROTC programs, interested students should review the Office of Military Affairs (OMA) home page, visit the Office of Military Affairs (Loretto Hall, Rm, 110), or email oma@webster.edu.
+For information on ROTC programs, including information on both Air Force and Army ROTC programs, interested students should first contact their respective service recruiting office.
+The Webster Office of Military Affairs (OMA) is happy to assist and can be found at https://www.webster.edu/military/military-affairs-office.php and reached at oma@webster.edu

 WebsterLEADS: Student Leadership Development Program